Iceland Student Discount

 Looking for an Iceland student discount?
 You’ve come to the right place.

-Through our research we’ve found that there is currently no Iceland student discount for 2019.
+Through our research we’ve found that there is currently no Iceland student discount.
+That means there is no Unidays Iceland code, or one with NUS Totutm or Student Beans either.
 However, there are voucher codes that students can use to save money:

 - £5 off £40 spend.
 Enter code ICELAND5